yusing/TypeInfo/README.md

 - c++11 or above

 ### Implement GetTypeInfo<> for your class type:
-- Use InstantiateTypeInfo(YourType) for your non-template class
+- Use InstantiateTypeInfo(YourType) for non-template class
 - Use InstantiateTemplateTypeInfo(YourType) for template class with one template argument
 - Use InstantiateTemplateTypeInfoMultiArgs(YourType) for template class with multiple template arguments